A regularity result for the free boundary compressible Euler equations of a liquid

 Concerning the compressible fluids, we distinguish the cases between a liquid and a gas.
 The gas problem refers to the equation of state \eqref{Euler3} with the constant $K_2=0$, which combined with the boundary condition \eqref{Euler4} leads to the vanishing of the density on the moving boundary.
 As a consequence, the system becomes degenerate along the vacuum boundary (\cite{CLS, JM2}) and the standard method of symmetrizable hyperbolic equations cannot be applied.
 We refer to \cite{CS3, IT, JM1, JM2, LXZ} and reference therein for the well-posedness results.
 In the case of a liquid, a commonly used equation of state is \eqref{Euler3} with a positive constant $K_2>0$, which is the pressure law we treat in this paper.
 As opposed to the vanishing of the density on the boundary in the case of a gas, the density remains strictly positive everywhere in the domain and thus the Euler equations are uniformly hyperbolic.
 The existence theory was established by Lindblad in \cite{L2} using the Nash-Moser construction.
 Trakhinin provided a different proof for the local well-posedness in \cite{T}, using the theory of symmetric hyperbolic systems.
 Then, Coutand, Hole, and Shkoller in \cite{CHS} proved the well-posedness using the vanishing viscosity method and the time-differentiated a~priori estimates.
 A recent work \cite{LZ} by Luo and Zhang established the local well-posedness of the compressible gravity water wave problem using the Alinhac's good unknowns.
 For other local well-posedness results in various settings, we refer to \cite{DK1, DK2, DL, GLL, L1, LL}.

 In this paper, we derive a~priori estimates for the compressible free boundary Euler equations without surface tension in the case of a liquid.
 Using a decomposition of the initial density (see~\eqref{EQ184}--\eqref{EQ185}), we provide a new weighted functional framework for the liquid problem.
-An application of the Hardy inequality then leads to the extra regularity of the flow map and hence Jacobian, which in turn closes the energy estimates.
+An application of the Hardy inequality then leads to the improved regularity of the flow map and hence Jacobian, which in turn closes the energy estimates.
 Note that in \cite{CHS}, the higher-order regularity of the Jacobian is obtained using the wave equation of the density, which requires a high time derivative regularity of the initial data.
 Here we provide a direct method and a different functional framework with a low time-differentiated regularity.
+In addition, we assume that the mixed tangential-time derivative of the initial data is in some weighted $L^2$ space as opposed to inhomogeneoues Sobolev space of the time derivative used in \cite{CHS}.
+As a consequence, our regularity result and the regularity in \cite{CHS} do not imply each other.

 Under the Rayleigh-Taylor sign condition, \eqref{EQ113} below, the initial density grows as the distance function in the inward normal direction.
 Also, the initial density is strictly bounded from below.
 In light of this, we decompose the initial density into two parts (see~\eqref{EQ184}--\eqref{EQ185}): one is degenerate along the boundary with the growth rate of the distance function and the other is uniformly bounded from below.
 A careful analysis of each part leads to weighted and homogeneous structure of the functional space.
-For the degenerate part, we deploy the Hardy inequality, Lemma~\ref{hardy}, and obtain an extra $H^{0.5}$ regularity of the flow map which in turn leads to the improved regularity of the Jacobian (see Section~\ref{sec06}).
+For the degenerate part, we deploy the Hardy inequality, Lemma~\ref{hardy}, and obtain an improved $H^{0.5}$ regularity of the flow map which in turn leads to the improved regularity of the Jacobian (see Section~\ref{sec06}).
 The part of the initial density which is uniformly bounded from below produces a positive energy contribution on the boundary, allowing us to close the estimate for the improved regularity using the elliptic estimate.